 - Apply to be the administrator or executor of the deceased’s estate.
 This is the same as applying for Probate, except you will need to fill out a different form when applying.

 - You will need to prove a close relationship, for example, a spouse or child.

 - If your application was accepted, you will receive what is known as “letters of administration” which will give you the right to deal with the deceased’s estate.

 There must be a legal connection between the deceased and the person who becomes their administrator.
 A partner who has lived with the deceased for decades, but is not married, does not have the right, for example, but a separated but still legally married spouse, does.

-If you are a long-term partner of the deceased, you will need to contact Will Dispute solicitors so that you can fight the ruling and make a valid claim towards your dependency.
+If you are a long-term partner of the deceased, you will need to contact a as specialist solicitor so that you can fight the ruling and make a valid claim towards your dependency.
 All changes to the decision made by the government will need to be contested legally, to prove that they have a financial dependency on the deceased.

 What Happens if There Are No Close Living Relatives?

 If the deceased does not have a spouse or direct relatives, then the deceased’s estate will belong to the Crown or government.
 This is done under the law Bona Vacantia.